Quick guide to 1031 Exchange Documentation :

-By: Diane Schaefer, CES™ /President of Exchange Solutions, Inc.
+Written By Diane Schaefer, CES™ and President of Exchange Solutions, Inc., N.Y.

 The rationale of an exchange is the transfer of property for property with one common party, whether it is investment or business use real property, or tangible or intangible personal property.
 Unlike a sale, where the seller transfers property for cash, to establish an exchange the taxpayer must document their intent to accomplish a legal IRC §1031 and execute other key documentation.